paskozdilar/inproc/README.md

 ## Features

-* In process
+* In-process connection.
-* Compatible with the net.Conn interface.
+* Compatible with the net.Conn and the net.Listener interface.

 ## Get started